ojegit/OO_Harkkatyo/README.md

 - a) loading of objects in different fragments based or b) state or information passing between fragment
 - fragment functionality /w viewpager2 and tab
 - save / load of storage
+- implement recycleview
+- add pictures to each lutemon (currently fixed, but different nonetheless)
+- implement fragments
 #
 ### Changes:
 #### 07/16/2023